DIPlib/diplib/changelogs/diplib_next.md

   up from 19.
 Only the first 6 colors are the same as before.
 This also affects the labeled image display in DIPviewer, and in the Python and MATLAB packages.

+- The stream insertion operator (`<<`) for `dip::Image` now also notes if the image is protected, if the data is external, if it has an `ExternalInterface` attached, and if the data is contiguous.

+- `dip::Image::HasContiguousData()` and `dip::Image::HasNormalStrides()` no longer check if the image is forged or not.
+  These functions only check the sizes and strides of the image, which can be set before the image is forged.

+- `dip::ExternalInterface` has a new virtual member function `Name()` that derived classes can overload to give themselves a name.

 ### Bug fixes

 - `dip::Image::Mask` used multiplication for masking, which doesn't work to mask out NaN or Infinity values.